GToidZ/GToidZ/README.md

 * **[WongNung](https://github.com/WongNung/WongNung)** - a community-based movie review aggregation website using Django.
 Worked on Full-Stack and DevOps, also a scrum master.
 * **[SOS11 Site](https://github.com/GToidZ/SOS11)** - an educational website for the 11th SOS Camp, a Python training camp for KU juniors.

-**Ongoing:**
-* **Ezra** - a static blog website generator that reads from your Git + Obsidian vault (or any Git repository that contains many markdown files), then deploys the website as GitHub Pages.
-Also a GitHub Action.

-**Postponed:**
-* **GDSC Solution Challenge** - an attempt for a competition to develop a software that answers one or more of UN's SDGs.
-Currently working as Full-stack and DevOps.

 </details>

 ---